 ABOUT THE ARTIST

-HOW TO BUY: CAMPLE LINE works with artists exhibiting in our programme to produce new limited edition prints.
+HOW TO BUY: CAMPLE LINE holds a range of limited edition works by the artists included in our programme.
+We also invite the artists we exhibit to produce new limited edition prints especially for us.
 All income supports our programme.
 Please contact us at firstname.lastname@example.org if you are interested in purchasing an edition of this print.